puru02/django-anymail/docs/inbound.rst

     .. attribute:: message

         An :class:`~anymail.inbound.AnymailInboundMessage` representing the email
         that was received.
-Most of what you're interested in will be on this `message` attribute.
+Most of what you're interested in will be on this :attr:`!message` attribute.
 See the full details :ref:`below <inbound-message>`.

     .. attribute:: event_type